 Spa Time

 After all of the outdoor adventures, adults are sure to be ready for some pampering.
-The Spa at Captain Don’s Habitat offers massages (even ocean side), manicures, pedicures, facials and other treatments.
+The Spa at Captain Don’s Habitat offers massages (even ocean side), manicures, pedicures, facials, and other treatments.

 A great way to end a day of diving is to indulge yourself with a massage while overlooking the ocean and Klein Bonaire at sunset in their outdoor massage cabana in the swimming pool area.